 Course Withdrawal: A course withdrawal is the result of students' decisions to remove themselves from one or more, but not all, courses after the Drop/Addperiod ends.
-If the students withdraw prior to the withdrawal deadline, they receive a grade of W (withdraw) on their transcript.
+If the students withdraw prior to the withdrawal deadline, they receive a grade of WF (withdraw-fail) on their transcript.
 If the students withdraw after the deadline, they will receive a grade of WF (withdraw-fail) on their transcript.
 The withdrawal deadline is at the midpoint of the term, as detailed on the Academic Calendar.

 Note: A grade of W has no effect on a student's GPA, but a grade of WF will factor into the student's grade point average (GPA) as a grade of F. Withdrawing from college courses can negatively impact the Standards of Academic Progress for Financial Aid.
-Students should discuss withdrawal with Academic Supportand Financial Aidbefore withdrawing from a course.
-Click here for the online course withdrawal form.
+Students should discuss withdrawal with Academic Support and Financial Aid before withdrawing from a course.

+Click here for the online course withdrawal form